-- Wachau region, a UNESCO World Heritage Site famous for its wine and sometimes referred to as the Tuscany of Austria.
-This is a wonderful area to stop and do some wine tasting, while cycling among vineyards.
+- Wachau region, is a UNESCO World Heritage Site famous for its wine and sometimes referred to as the Tuscany of Austria.
+This is a wonderful area to stop and do some wine tasting while cycling among vineyards.
 I also highly recommend stopping at the picturesque village of Dürnstein.
 It also happens to be perfect for wine tasting.
 Note: many of the wineries are closed on Sundays, so try to visit this region on any other day, but Sunday.

 - Just outside of Vienna, you’ll cycle through the Vienna Woods and through the Gates of Vienna.

 - The Klosterneuburg Monastery is also worth a stop.
 If possible, you’ll want to spend a few days exploring Vienna as well.